 Happier Holidays: Brain Tricks for More Joy, Less Stress

-During winter holidays, society pressures us to spend heavily.
+During the winter holidays, society pressures us to spend heavily.
 Many people find that their spending does not create happiness, but stress and debt instead.
-Learn three core principles of personal finance that will help you get more fulfillment out of your holidays this year.
+Learn about:

 Financial Stress Busters

-• Behavioral finance tips to change old money habits into new ones.
+- Behavioral tips to change old money habits into new ones.

 Couples and Money (Team) Work